 How much does China family visa cost?

 The application fee for a China family visa is the same as other Chinese visas.
 The cost of applying for a Chinese visa varies from country to country.
 The embassies can provide detailed guidance in this regard.
-If you want to know about the application fee of Chinese visas in different countries, see “the china Visa Fees”.

 How long can a Chinese family visa holder stay in this country?